“Mother, curator, dance writer” – Professor Maryam Bagheri Nesami sees artistic research as a potential site for practising freedom

 Maryam Bagheri Nesami was born and spent the first decades of her life in Iran.
 In Tehran, she completed a bachelor’s degree in cultural and artistic management and a master’s degree in artistic research.
 But at the same time, she was part of the underground dance community.

-“Dance in Iran is illegal, but it doesn’t mean that it doesn’t exist.
+“Dance in Iran is problematic, but it doesn’t mean that it doesn’t exist.
 I didn’t get a systematic training in dance but a bricolage of different practices.
 Later I felt more connected to the practitioners who were working in a more experimental way,” she says.

 The same questions became important elements in her career in later years.
 A significant event in her career was Nesami’s first immigration to New Zealand in 2015, when accompanying her husband for his doctoral studies.